Let’s support the next generation of start-ups

 Baltimore needs the Angels, the Betamores, and dozens more groups like it, where self-identified, relatively small-dollar potential investors can join and learn about the companies and social enterprises already growing in Baltimore.
 It’s not institutional investment – it’s fuel for a growing community of entrepreneurs.

-Experienced investors know that start-ups seeking to grow quickly need advice just as much as they need capital, and prefer both.
+Experienced investors know that start-ups seeking to grow quickly need advice just as much as they need capital, and preferably both.
 We need to build the relationships and infrastructure to allow for that to happen.
+In terms of infrastructure, it is worth investing in good technological buildings, that support the start-up and allow it to keep growing within the community.
+Companies like Vantiq, provide knowledge on Smart buildings and other forms of infrastructure, which improves businesses two-fold by creating a connected building network.

 In Nashville, the number of jobs and wealth created by the Hospital Corporation of America is enormous.
 Imagine if we had tax and public policies in Maryland that made it easy for Johns Hopkins to do the same, and an investing environment that helped commercialize the innovations that the institution fosters.